 Cube's add-on and scenarios make headcount planning a breeze

-Stephanie's unique solution to her headcount planning problem was to make full use of Cube's spreadsheet add-on and scenarios.
+Stephanie's unique solution to her headcount planning problem involved using Cube's spreadsheet add-on to superpower her scenarios.

-"Every department has their own headcount list and proposed future," Stephanie explained.
-"They add in their proposal and then it goes into a scenario.
-We switch it to 'approved' once it's been approved."
+"Every department has its headcount list and proposed future," Stephanie explained.
+"They add in their proposal and it goes into a scenario.
+We switch it to 'approved' after approving it."

-Because Cube is platform-agnostic—it works with both Google Sheets and Excel—Stephanie's department leaders can submit their proposals and provide information in Google Sheets, and using Cube, Stephanie can fetch it into Excel.
+Because Cube is platform-agnostic—it works with both Google Sheets and Excel—Stephanie's department leaders can submit their proposals and provide information in Google Sheets.
+Using Cube, Stephanie can fetch it into Excel.

-From there, she can create scenarios and forecasts off of each.
+From there, she can create scenarios and forecasts for each.

-The net impact is that Stephanie can now easily get information from department leaders without messing with the company's master budget or forecast.
+The net impact is that Stephanie can quickly get information from department leaders without messing with the company's master budget or forecast.

 "We can see in the next 12 months what the total salary impact is," Stephanie said.
-"We can see what's being asked for and if we're missing anything.
+"We can see what's leaders are asking for and if we're missing anything.
 It's a dashboard that we regularly look at and update."